YvesCoding/rcpress/README.md

 ## Introduction

-AntdSite is a documentation generator based on [Ant Design](https://ant.design), driven by [Gatsby Js](https://www.gatsbyjs.org/)(You can totally ignore these two technologies, just know the basic knowledge of markdown, and then simply configure it to build a website.
-Of course, it would be better if you could do both).
-The configuration of documents refers to the vue-based document generator - [vuepress](https://vuepress.vuejs.org/config/).
+- AntdSite is a documentation generator modified from [Ant Design Pro Site](https://pro.ant.design).
+- It is driven by [Gatsby Js](https://www.gatsbyjs.org/).
+- The configuration of documents is inspired by - [vuepress](https://vuepress.vuejs.org/config/).

 ## Features